 If you’re a particular fan of colognes, perfumes, scented candles or diffusers, this may be upsetting your cat.
 The same may apply if you use strongly-scented cleaners around the home, such as bleach.
 Your cat may not be able to identify the familiar home smells that they depend on to feel safe and secure.
 Have a think about whether you might have changed anything lately, such as the type of laundry detergent you use.

-How to Calm a Stressed Cat: A Guide to Helping your Kitty Feel Safe
+How to Calm a Nervous Cat: A Guide to Helping your Kitty Feel Safe

 By now, you should have some idea of what might be causing your cat’s nerves.
 However, as we know, not all cats are the same.
 Some, with more laid-back dispositions, may be entirely unaffected by many of the stress triggers that we’ve identified.
 Other cats may be naturally more prone to nerves, and become unsettled at the smallest thing (like a knock at the door, or introducing a new type of food).